AndresSepar/AndresSepar/README.md

 Your Senior Full-stack developer.

-> I'm a big dreamer, passionate for coding and a tech geek.
+> I'm a big dreamer, passionate about coding and a tech geek.
 In a nutshell, everything I do flows out of my passion!

 ### With advanced knowledge and experience in `Mobile / Backend / Front-End`.
 I am able to provide you with the following:
 - IT Services for Web Environments `Linux/Docker`